Jiaolong: Female gender

-Lexicographers have noticed that according to some sources, the jiao was a dragoness, that is, a dragon of exclusively female gender (Carr 1990:126).
+Lexicographers have noticed that according to some sources, the jiao was a dragoness, that is, a dragon of exclusively female gender.

 Jiao as female dragon occurs in the glossing of jiao 蛟 as "dragon mother" (perhaps "dragoness" or "she-dragon") in the (c.
 649 CE) Buddhist dictionary Yiqiejing yinyi, and the gloss is purported to be a direct quote from Ge Hong (d.
 343)'s Baopuzi 抱朴子.
 However, extant editions of the Baopuzi does not include this statement.
 The (11th century CE) Piya dictionary repeats this "female dragon" definition.

 Records of hunt

 As aforementioned, jiao is fully capable of devouring humans, according to Guo Pu's commentary.

 It is also written that a green jiao which was a man-eater dwelt in the stream beneath the bridge in Yixing County (present-day city of Yixing, Jiangsu) according to a story in Zu Taizhi (祖臺之; fl. c.
 376–410)'s anthology, Zhiguai.
 The war-general Zhou Chu (周處; 236–297) in his youth, who was native to this area, anecdotally slew this dragon: when Zhou spotted the man-eating beast he leaped down from the bridge and stabbed it several times; the stream was filled with blood and the beast finally washed up somewhere in Lake Tai where it finally died.
 This anecdote is also recounted in the Shishuo Xinyu (c.
 430; "A New Account of Tales of the World") and selected in the Tang period primer Mengqiu.